These denizens of sunny, dry sites are grown mainly for their handsome, woolly leaves.Helichrysum bracteatum

 From Australia.
-Grows 2 to 3 ft. tall, 1 ft. wide, with strap-like, 2- to 5-in.-long, medium green leaves.
+Grows to 2–3 ft. tall and 1 ft. wide, with strap-like, 2–5-in.-long, medium green leaves.
 Blooms from summer until frost, bearing many papery, 2 1/2-in. flowers that look like prickly pompons.
 Colors include yellow, orange, red, pink, and white.
 Known as “everlasting” because its blossoms last indefinitely when dried.
-Sow in place in late spring or earliest summer (at same time as zinnias).
+Sow in place in late spring or earliest summer (at the same time as zinnias).
 Dwarf forms are also available.

 Perennial in Zones 13, 21–24, H1, H2; grown as an annual elsewhere.
 Delicate, airy mounds to 12&...

 Related to broccoli and cabbage; all three are members of the genus Brassica and are thought ...

 Vigorous-growing annual to 10–15 ft., with large, heart-shaped leaves.
 Showy, funnel-shaped to b...